-The ex-head of Motorcycles at Honda UK joins the team as a consultant, specializing in Japanese and modern machines
+The ex-head of Motorcycles at Honda UK joins the team as a consultant, specialising in Japanese and modern machines

 The Bonhams Motorcycle department is pleased to announce the appointment of Roger Etcell, who joined the team as a consultant in January.

 Roger, 59, brings with him experience gained from a life spent surrounded by two and four-wheeled machines.

 Having had an interest in motorcycling from a young age, Roger began his career with an East London motorcycle dealer before joining Honda UK, where he spent 10 years – first in customer service, then in marketing and commercial operations, and latterly as Head of the Motorcycle Division.